JakubPanekVSKK/english-for-designers/03-content-first/index.md

 # Hello, I'm Jakub
-## passionate 3D artist with love for environment design
+## - a passionate 3D artist with love for environment design